apache/hudi/website/versioned_docs/version-0.9.0/configurations.md

 ---

 > #### hoodie.bulkinsert.user.defined.partitioner.class
 > If specified, this class will be used to re-partition records before they are bulk inserted.
-This can be used to sort, pack, cluster data optimally for common query patterns.<br></br>
+This can be used to sort, pack, cluster data optimally for common query patterns.
+For now we support a build-in user defined bulkinsert partitioner org.apache.hudi.execution.bulkinsert.RDDCustomColumnsSortPartitioner which can does sorting based on specified column values set by hoodie.bulkinsert.user.defined.partitioner.sort.columns<br></br>
 > **Default Value**: N/A (Required)<br></br>
 > `Config Param: BULKINSERT_USER_DEFINED_PARTITIONER_CLASS_NAME`<br></br>